waterloo-rocketry/Payload-Sims/README.md

 ```

 Note that changing the setup of the experiment will require rebuilding and remaking of the Payload Simulation.
 See the documentation in src for details about the experiment setup.
-## RUNNING
+## Running

 After the build, an executable by the name of BuildTest should be available to be ran.
 The executable provides an interface in which you can run tests by generating particles and the cumulative dosage of the counting volume will be tallied at the end of each action.
 You can also use it to generate visualizations.

-## USEFUL MACROS AND COMMANDS
+## Useful macros and commands
 Upon entering the interface of the executable, there are a couple of useful commands to run.

 ```
-help -- jumps to documentation of various commands /run/initialize -- initializes the geometry and environment.
+help -- jumps to documentation of various commands.
+Run it in BuildTest.
+/run/initialize -- initializes the geometry and environment.
 This needs to be done before any tests.
 /run/beamOn n -- runs n beams of particles in the environment, each time it is ran, a summary of dosage will be generated.
 /vis/viewer/update -- update the display and generate a new visualization file where applicable.